2a6m/AppMobile-PWA/README.md

 #### init state

 This state is a preview page to receive an immersive introduction to the game.
-When you click, your go to the next state, the menu state.
+When you click on it, you go to the next state, the menu.

 #### menu state

-This state show the high scores.
-We load the five highest score in the game's database.
+This state shows the high scores.
+We load the five highest scores in the game's database.
-When you're ready, click on the page to play the game on the next sate, the startGame state.
+When you're ready, you can click on the page to play, the startGame state.

 #### startGame state

 This state is the playable state.
-Enemy pop recursively and shoot at a rate depending your current score.
+Enemies pop recursively and shoot at a rate depending on your current score.

-When you it a enemy or enemy's bullet, you die and go to the endGame state.
+When you hit an enemy or enemy's droppings, you die and go to the endGame state.

 #### endGame state

 This state is the end state.
-You see the score of your game.
-You need to set your trigram to save to your score in the database.
+You can see the score of your game.
+You need to set your trigram to save your score in the database.

 ## Development